jcpascual/SOFE3200U-Assignment1/QuestionOne/DOCUMENTATION.md

 # Question One

-This script calculates a similarity percentage between two text files.
+This bash script calculates a similarity percentage between two text files.

 ## Usage